-The Bats for the Future Fund supports research and management strategies to combat white-nose syndrome and aid the recovery of North American bat populations, with a focus on innovative treatments and habitat solutions.
+The Bats for the Future Fund supports research and treatments to combat white-nose syndrome and aid the recovery of North American bat populations.

 Funder: National Fish and Wildlife Foundation